mmaitre314/MediaReader/README.md

 MediaCapture Reader
 ===================

 Reads audio/video samples from cameras and microphone using MediaCapture.
 Store apps targeting either Windows or Windows Phone are supported.
+A NuGet package is available [here](http://www.nuget.org/packages/MMaitre.MediaCaptureReader/).

 The following code snippet reads a video sample in Bgra8 format from the default camera: